christophe-calmejane/Hive/README.md

 - In the Security section, click Generate Password below App-Specific Passwords
 - Follow the steps on your screen

-To save the password in your keychain, do the following:
+To save the password in your keychain, do the following.
+It is strongly suggested to specify the Login Keychain with `--keychain` (use `security list-keychains` to get your Login Keychain filepath):
-- `xcrun altool --store-password-in-keychain-item "AC_PASSWORD" -u AccountEmailAdrs -p AppSpecificPwd`
+- `xcrun altool --store-password-in-keychain-item "AC_PASSWORD" -u AccountEmailAdrs -p AppSpecificPwd --keychain LoginKeychainPath`

 ## MacOS runtime specificities